Native American tribes

 and Wampanoag tribes, used the Wyandots as middlemen.

-They fought frequently with the powerful Iroquois Confederacy,
+They fought frequently with the powerful Iroquois Confederation,

-especially the Seneca tribe.
-But when they weren't at war, the Wyandots traded with
+especially the Seneca Indians.
+But when they weren't at war, the

 What kinds of stories do the Wyandots tell?